Tel:07141 969 82592

-In the programme of study, the theoretical curriculum is always closely linked to the practical content.
-Firstly, the essentials of television production – such as image design, sound engineering, editing, research, dramaturgy, interview techniques, and writing – are taught.
-These are closely linked to the comparative analysis of journalistic formats used on German television, as well as the acquisition of knowledge from forward-thinking areas such as Transmedia.
+In the Television Journalism study programme theoretical studies are linked closely with praxis.
+Students begin their studies learning the essentials of television production – such as cinematography, sound engineering, editing, research, dramaturgy, interview techniques, and writing.
+Closely linked to these subjects are the comparative analysis of journalistic formats in German television and gaining new perspectives from such future-oriented fields as Transmedia.

-Throughout the course, students produce a number of films, from 20-minute magazines, to a feature-length diploma film at the end of their studies.
-This knowledge and expertise is taught in seminars by experienced speakers, producers, writers, directors and editors, which are supplemented through contact with programme managers and visits to TV stations.
+Throughout the their studies, students produce a number of films, from 20-minute magazines, to a feature-length diploma film at the end of their studies.
+This knowledge and expertise is taught in seminars by experienced lecturers, producers, writers, directors and editors, which are supplemented through contact with programme leaders and visits to TV stations.

-Television journalism is offered as a two-year project-based study course (lateral entry), as well as a four-year full-time course which includes basic studies and project-based study.
+Television journalism is offered as a two-year project-based study course (lateral entry), as well as a four-year full-time course, which includes both basic studies and project-based studies.

 Prof Peter Arens